Skip to main content

 Buy Now

-Capstar Fast-Acting Oral Flea Treatment for Cats, a vet-recommended flea treatment, offers a swift and effective solution for pesky parasites.
+The Capstar oral flea treatment for cats, a vet-recommended flea treatment, offers a swift and effective solution for pesky parasites.
 It springs into action within just 30 minutes, successfully eliminating 90% of adult fleas within 6 hours, providing much-needed relief for your feline friend.
 The dosing range is broad, catering to cats of varied sizes from 2 to 25 pounds, thus making administering the medication a straightforward process.

 This fleat treatment works in harmony with other medications, including deworming medications, heartworm preventatives, and even shampoos.
 You can safely administer it in conjunction with these other treatments, bolstering its appeal as a versatile flea treatment solution.